4paradigm/OpenMLDB/README.md

 **Customized Optimization for Feature Extraction**: Offline feature extraction is performed based on [a tailored Spark version](https://github.com/4paradigm/spark) that is particularly optimized for batch-based feature processing.
 Online feature extraction provides tens of milliseconds latency under high throughput pressure, which fully meets the online performance requirements.

-**Designed for Enterprise**: OpenMLDB implements important production features for large-scale enterprise applications, including fault recovery, high availability, seamless scale-out, smooth upgrade, monitoring, heterogeneous memory support, and so on.
+**Production-Ready**: OpenMLDB has been implementing important production features for large-scale applications, including fault recovery, high availability, seamless scale-out, smooth upgrade, monitoring, heterogeneous memory support, and so on.

 ## 4. FAQ